havatv/qgisnnjoinplugin/help/source/index.rst

 The result layer
 =================

-The result layer will contain all the attributes of both the *input* and *join* layers plus a new attribute that contains the distance between the joined features (the default name of the distance attribute is "distance", but can be changed by the user).
+The result layer is a memory layer that will contain all the attributes of both the *input* and *join* layers plus a new attribute that contains the distance between the joined features (the default name of the distance attribute is "distance", but can be changed by the user).
 The attributes from the *join* layer will get a prefix (the default is "join\_", but this can be set by the user).
 If a join prefix is not used, attributes from the join layer that